openjdk/guide/src/guide/contributing-to-an-open-jdk-project.md

 If you're in a position to choose what programming language to use in a project, in a tutorial, or in a class, you have the power to enlarge the Java community in a very direct way, and your colleagues or students will get an opportunity to learn one of the most used programming languages in the world.

+## Requesting a change

+If you want to request a change to the JDK, but don't have the intention to implement the change yourself, you should always contact the developers through the appropriate [mailing list](#mailing-lists).
+This is also the case if you find a change that you would like to see backported to an eralier JDK release.
+Never reach out directly to any developer.

+Before you reach out, make sure you have read [Things to consider before proposing changes to OpenJDK code](#things-to-consider-before-proposing-changes-to-openjdk-code) and [Why is my change rejected?](#why-is-my-change-rejected) below.

 ## Things to consider before proposing changes to OpenJDK code

 Every change to JDK code carries a risk of changes in behavior which may adversely affect applications.
 Generally we're looking to improve the functionality and capability and sometimes performance of the platform without that negative consequence.
 So we need to ask ourselves whether each change is worthwhile - and some may not be no matter how well intentioned.